markmoxon/elite-source-code-library/versions/disc/README.md

 52bac547   1024  52bac547   1024   Yes   WORDS.bin
 ```

-All the compiled binaries match the extracts, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game as the release version.

 ### Log files

-During compilation, details of every step are output in a file called `compile.txt` in the `output` folder.
+During compilation, details of every step are output in a file called `compile.txt` in the `3-assembled-output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

 ## Building different releases of the disc version of Elite